dotnet/linker/docs/fixing-warnings.md

 which type(s) to preserve them on.
 In general, this is the best way to deal with `DynamicallyAccessedMembers` warnings: add annotations so the trimmer knows what to preserve.

-As with `RequiresUnreferencedCode`, adding `RequiresUnreferencedCode` or `UnconditionalSuppressMessage` attributes also works, but none of these options make the code compatible with trimming, while adding `DynamicallyAccessedMembers` does.
+As with `RequiresUnreferencedCode` warnings, adding `RequiresUnreferencedCode` or `UnconditionalSuppressMessage` attributes also works, but none of these options make the code compatible with trimming, while adding `DynamicallyAccessedMembers` does.

 ## Conclusion

 This description should cover the most common situations you end up in while trimming your application.
-Over time we'll continue to improve the diagnostic experience and provide more streamlined ways to make your code trim-compatible.
+Over time we'll continue to improve the diagnostic experience and tooling.

 As we continue developing trimming we hope to see more code that's fully annotated, so users can trim with confidence.
 Because trimming involves the whole application, trimming is as much a